Outline of Mt Aso

 The Largest Caldera

 Daikanbo Outlook on the outer rim is the best point from which you can enjoy a panoramic view of the caldera.
+If you want to learn more about volcanic activity in general and the formation of Mt.
+Aso that started 30.000 years ago in particular, Aso Volcano Museum has a great, dynamic exhibition.

 About 50,000 people live in the caldera engaging in agriculture and cattle breeding.
 People have been burning off their fields for hundreds of years, and by doing so, exterminate harmful insects while growing grass for cattle and horses.
 Because of the burning of the fields, we can enjoy a great view.